 Hot and Cold therapy

-- Heat therapy relaxes muscles and assist in lubricating the joints.
+Heat therapy relaxes muscles and assists in lubricating the joints.
 Applying heat to your hand reduces pain and stiffness.

-We Recommend: Hot Cold Therapy Hand Support Brace
+RAPM’s Recommendation: Hot Cold Therapy Hand Support Brace – Buy Now

 - Helps in blood circulation on the hand and wrist.